3D-Atmusketeers/NEW_SPECTRAL_PROCESSING/README.md

 Spectral-Processing/run_entire_suite.py
     This will run the entire suite

-    The best way to do this is to use the Run_all_sbatch command.
-You will have to do this in 3 steps unfortunatly.
+    The entire post processing suite will run by typing 'sbatch Run_all_sbatch' in your command line.
+A good go to for runtime is at least 24 hours.
-    The benefit is that it is very fast to get everything in parallel.
+    The benefit is that it is very fast to get everything in parallel, and now everything is run by one click of the button.

-    STEP_ONE: Regrid to constant altitude.
-This should be done with only 1 phase!!!!
-    STEP_TWO: Create all the init files.
-NEEDS ALL THE PHASES
-    STEP_THREE: Run the regridding, need to wait in between all the executables!
+    Be sure to specify which phases you want run in run_entire_suite.py .

+    There are three parts to the post processing — altitude regridding, init files, and the final calculations.
+    STEP_ONE: Altitude regridding takes around an hour and submits one job.
+It creates 4 files for every planet and places them in /PLANET_MODELS/ .
+    STEP_TWO: The init files are placed in /Spectra/DATA/ .
+It will create a separate init file for every phase you run.
+These take around 20 minutes.
+    STEP_THREE: Finally, the ending calculations will be placed in /Spectra/OUT/ .
+There will be two data files for each phase ran.
+These can take 12 hours depending on the cloudiness of your model.
+    All three above steps are run at the same time.
+The code will automatically determine if the altitude regridding and the init files need to be made.
+This means that if you want to redo them, be sure to delete / move the existing files out.
+It will not overwrite files in /PLANET_MODELS/ or /Spectra/DATA/ .

     The main part of the program that this is calling is Spectra/run_spectra.py This will run all the subprograms for regridding, interpolating, and finally running the post-processing